SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Improved Bark Ward

-You can use your bonus action and expend an use of your Wild Shape feature to cover yourself with regenerating bark.
+You can use your bonus action and expend a use of your Wild Shape feature to cover yourself with regenerating bark.
 While the bark is active, you gain 8 temporary hit points at the start of each of your turn, including the turn when you used this feature.
 The temporary hit points are increased to 10 at 14th level.
 In addition, you have poison immunity while Bark Ward is active, and whenever a creature damages you with a melee weapon attack while within 5ft of you and while you have any temporary hit points, the creature receives 2d8 piercing damage.
 The improved bark lasts for one minute, or until you become incapacitated.

 ### Level 14